Brighton East

 Brighton East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 43 such projects likely to impact the area.
-Notable among these are 111 Carpenter Brighton Townhomes, 24 Burrows Street Brighton, Bayside Gallery Building Works, and Brighton Lane Townhouses.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 49 projects likely to impact the area.
+Major projects include 111 Carpenter Brighton Townhomes, 24 Burrows Street Brighton, Bayside Gallery Building Works, and Brighton Lane Townhouses.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.